No Sale No Fee Conveyancing Solicitors

 Who offers no sale no fee conveyancing?

-Here at HomeOwners Alliance our panel of conveyancers offer a no sale no fee guarantee.
+Here at HomeOwners Alliance our panel of conveyancers offers a no completion no legal fee guarantee.
 If a transaction doesn’t proceed to completion, you are not liable for any legal fees.

 How much does no sale no fee conveyancing cost?

-Because it tends to be offered by online-only firms no sale no fee may be cheaper than going to a traditional solicitor.
-But no completion no fee could be more expensive than a package offered by the same firm where you take the risk of having to pay if the transaction falls through.
+Because it tends to be offered by conveyancing firms, no sale no fee may be cheaper than going to a traditional solicitor.

 All in all, failed attempts to buy and sell property wastes over £500m a year.
 So a small fee to save yourself £1,500 on average in legal fees could be worthwhile.

-What do I gain from no sale no fee conveyancing?
+What do I gain from no sale no fee conveyancing solicitors?

-The HOA panel of conveyancers offer a no sale no fee guarantee.
-You won’t pay any legal fees if a transaction collapses and there is no commitment to use the same law firm again.
+The HOA panel of conveyancers offer a no completion, no legal fee guarantee.
+You won’t pay any legal fees if a transaction collapses and there is no obligation to use the same law firm again.

 Also, some conveyancers, including those on our panel, will let you have the searches on your next property for free as a goodwill gesture for staying with them.
 That’s if the last transaction collapsed through no fault of your own and you find another property within around six months.